Movement to highlight missing Native women expands to males

 “We did not want to leave any victim group out,” said Trent Shores, U.S. attorney for the Northern District of Oklahoma, who is Choctaw and on the task force.

-Shores said the Justice Department looked at two databases, both of which had more Native American and Alaska Native males listed as missing than females.
+Shores said the Justice Department looked at two databases, both of which had more Native American and Alaska Native males than females listed as missing.

 No one knows exactly how many Native Americans are missing because some cases go unreported, others aren’t documented, and there isn’t a specific government database tracking the cases, an Associated Press investigation in 2018 found.